onflow/cadence/docs/language.md

 //
 countRef.increment()

-// Invalid: Cannot failably downcast to reference type `&Counter`,
+// Invalid: Cannot conditionally downcast to reference type `&Counter`,
 // as the reference `countRef` is unauthorized.
 //
 // The counter value has type `Counter`, which is a subtype of `{HasCount}`,